J96

 Frequently Asked Questions

-ICD-10-CM code J96 represents "Respiratory failure, not elsewhere classified".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code J96 represents “Respiratory failure, not elsewhere classified”.
+It is classified under Chapter 10: Diseases of the Respiratory System and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is J96 a billable code?